Editor’s Note: We’re digging into our ample archives to find some great articles you might have missed over the years. This one comes from 2016.

-Since the internet and calendar tell me I’ve got a kid approaching age 13, I offer you my eight things you need to know about raising a tween.
+Since the internet and calendar tell me I’ve got a kid approaching age 13, I offer you eight observations that will give you important insight into what you need to know about raising a tween.

-I get it, dads, you’re fixers.
+I get it, fellow dads, you’re fixers.
 Same here.
-But when you’re raising a tween you will find she is going to go through some stuff that you can’t fix, complicated stuff that she doesn’t even want you to try to fix.
+But when you’re raising a tween you will find she will go through some stuff that you can’t fix, complicated stuff that she doesn’t even want you to try to fix.
 Often during this time, a steady shoulder to lean on — literally and figuratively — is all that’s required of you.
-You’ll know when your sage advice and vaguely related stories from your own youth are needed, and then you can strap on your cape and save the day.
+You’ll know when your sage advice and vaguely related stories of your own youth are needed.
+That’s when you can strap on your cape and save the day.

-Tweens will, especially if they weren’t permitted to have any decision-making power in their ‘younger days,’ push the boundaries and your buttons when it comes to fashion.
+Tweens will, especially if they weren’t permitted to have any decision-making power in their “younger days,” push boundaries and your buttons when it comes to fashion.
 While you should have been granting them this freedom all along, it is important to understand they are trying to define themselves to the world.
 This is a good and important thing.
 So pick your battles wisely.
-Eventually, the “can I color my hair?” or “who said you could color your hair?” conversation will happen.
+Eventually, the “Can I color my hair?” or “Who said you could color your hair?” conversation will happen.
 Have a spare towel and a pair of plastic gloves at the ready.

-Babies smell like rainbows, toddlers like every food ever made AND then combined, but tweens … tweens smell like sweat and hormones and awkwardness.
+Babies smell like rainbows.
+Toddlers like every food ever made AND then combined.
+Tweens … well, tweens smell like sweat and hormones and awkwardness.
 Water bill be damned, daily showers are now essential.

 Now for a few things that might fly in the face of conventional wisdom about raising a tween …

-Admittedly, it might not happen as frequently as when they were 5 and maybe not in front of certain (or any) friends, but your tweens will still crave a good snuggle and they won’t necessarily refuse a hand to hold while walking into the Lucius concert with you either.
+Admittedly, it might not happen as frequently as when they were 5 and maybe not in front of certain (or any) friends, but your tween will still crave a good snuggle and they won’t necessarily refuse a hand to hold while walking into a concert with you either.

 It’s not all texting and dystopian books with tweens, or at least it doesn’t have to be.
-Littlest Pets, Matchbox cars, Teenage Mutant Ninja Turtles, LEGO, Minions, and more: pop culture toy icons don’t fade away when a kid turns 10 (only to return a decade later when that kid is suddenly a hipster 20-year-old), they are still fun and if given the opportunity to enjoy an elongated childhood, your tween can and will still be a kid.
+Littlest Pets, Matchbox cars, Teenage Mutant Ninja Turtles, Legos, Minions, and more: pop culture toy icons don’t fade away when a kid turns 10 (only to return a decade later when that kid is suddenly a hipster 20-year-old).
+They are still fun and if given the opportunity to enjoy an elongated childhood, your tween can and will still be a kid.

 A version of this first appeared on Out with the Kids.
-Photo: Jeff Bogle
+Photo: © Alinute / Adobe Stock.